 The New York Fed engages with individuals, households and businesses in the Second District and maintains an active dialogue in the region.
 The Bank gathers and shares regional economic intelligence to inform our community and policy makers, and promotes sound financial and economic decisions through community development and education programs.

 The Tri-Party General Collateral Rate (TGCR) is a measure of rates on overnight, specific-counterparty tri-party general collateral repurchase agreement (repo) transactions secured by Treasury securities.
 General collateral repo transactions are those for which the specific securities provided as collateral are not identified until after other terms of the trade are agreed.

 The TGCR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon.
 Each business day, the New York Fed publishes the TGCR on the New York Fed website at approximately 8:00 a.m.
 ET.a

 rRevised 1 Rate was calculated with reduced volume 2 Rate was calculated using survey data 3 Because of insufficient current data, the published rate is a republication of the prior day's rate

-a The Treasury repo reference rates will be published each business day that is not broadly recognized as a holiday for secondary market trading of U.S. government securities.
+a The Treasury repo reference rates will be published each business day that is not recognized as a holiday by the SIFMA calendar for secondary market trading of U.S. government securities.
 The Treasury repo reference rates, reflecting activity for the business day preceding a holiday will be published on the subsequent business day.
 Please note that on days in which trading in U.S. government securities is subject to an early close, the reference rates administered by the Desk will still be published.
 In the event that market participants recognize a previously unscheduled holiday, the New York Fed will publically communicate its approach to publishing reference rates it administers, with the goal of aligning as closely as possible to the approach used for scheduled holidays.